chromilo/udacity-suse-scholarship/README.md

 # udacity-suse-scholarship
-These are my notes for the 2 month challenge on Cloud Native Application Architecture course.
-The format of the daily check-ins must follow this format:
+These are my notes for the 6 month SUSE scholarship for the Cloud Native Application Architecture. nanodegree The format of the daily check-ins must follow this format:
 1. What did I work on yesterday?
 2. What will I work on today?
 3. What issues are blocking my progress?